rodneyshupe/Cookbook/Recipes/SoupsAndStews/CreamySpicyTomatoSoup.rst

 Directions
 ----------

-1. Take thick fatty part of coconut milk from the top part of the can and add to medium size sauce pan and place over medium heat.
+1. Take the thick fatty part of the coconut milk from the top of the can and add it to a medium size sauce pan over medium heat.
-2. Add curry paste and whisk to combine.
-Cook until fats begin to separate and the mixture is a darker golden colour.
+2. Add the curry paste and whisk to combine.
+Cook until the fats begin to separate and the mixture is a darker golden colour.
-3. Deglaze pan with some of the chicken broth before adding the rest along with the rest of the coconut milk.
+3. Deglaze the pan with some of the chicken broth, then add the rest along with the rest of the coconut milk.
-4. Add whole tomatoes, Stir to combine.
-Bring to a simmer and then add onions and butter.
+4. Add the whole tomatoes and stir to combine.
+Bring to a simmer, then add the onions and butter.
 Continue to simmer for 15-20 minutes.
 5. Remove from heat and let cool for 10 minutes.
-Place in blender and blend till smooth.
-Return to pan and pot and bring back up to temperature.
+Place in a blender and blend until smooth.
+Return to the pan and bring back up to temperature.
 6. Season with salt and pepper and serve.